 2. Hustle Butter Deluxe

-Hustle Butter is probably the best lotion for tattoos that I’ve ever tried, and I'm sure a lot of tattoo artists will agree.
-This stuff works superbly during the initial stages of recovery, keeping your tattoo well hydrated as well as keeping the area feeling cool and soothed, which helps greatly if you suffer a lot from tattoo itching.
+Hustle Butter works superbly during the initial stages of recovery, keeping your tattoo well hydrated as well as keeping the area feeling cool and soothed, which helps greatly if you suffer a lot from tattoo itching.

-Many other reviews also note that when used from the very start of the aftercare period, it appears to help decrease the amount of heavy scabbing that sometimes occurs on the skin.
+Many customers note that when used from the very start of the aftercare period, Hustle Butter helps to decrease the amount of heavy scabbing that sometimes occurs on the skin.

 Ingredients include : Mango, Aloe Butters, Organic Shea Butter, Green Tea, Vitamin E Complex, Organic Coconut Oil, Rosemary Oleoresin, Sunflower and Rice Bran Oils, and Mint Arvenus Essential Oil with Essence of Papaya.

-An extremely natural and reliable tattoo lotion.
-Herbal Tattoo Salve contains 100% organic, artificial-free ingredients.
+Ora’s Herbal Tattoo Salve is an extremely natural and reliable tattoo lotion.
+It contains 100% organic, artificial-free ingredients.